Frequently Asked Questions

 Our office hours for a walk-in meeting with a Human Rights Officer are 8:30am to 4:00pm Monday to Friday.
 No appointment is necessary.

 The Commission’s call volume is often very high.
 All messages are placed on a call back list and returned in order of the time they are received.
-We strive to return all calls within three business days.
+We will post current callback times here on a regular basis.

 Anytime.
 When you contact the Commission, a Human Rights Officer will assess your situation for jurisdiction.
 If it is appropriate, we will entertain a formal complaint at that time.